nick-bampton/nick-bampton.github.io/_pages/cv.md

 </p>

 *Research Assistantship*, January 2025 - Present<br>
-    \-   University of Illinois, Urbana IL<br>
+&nbsp;&nbsp;\- University of Illinois, Urbana IL<br>
-    \-   Modeled camera motion using the Fourier transform for background reconstruction in small target detection.
+&nbsp;&nbsp;&nbsp;&nbsp;\- Modeled camera motion using the Fourier transform for background reconstruction in small target detection.
 Specifically modeled the data as a blind demixing problem where images are convolved with a motion tensor and analyzed the region of convergence for the space of initializations.

 <p>*Research Assistantship*</p>
 - September 2023 - January 2025